The Crazy Thing About Website Migrations

 I’ve tried to cover some of the most common migration pitfalls that I’ve encountered in this episode of the Internet Marketing podcast and the accompanying podcast show notes below.
-At some point later this year I’m also hoping to expand our Ultimate SEO Migration Checklist to include checklists for analytics, paid media, social media, email marketing, UX and customer service.
+We’ve also got a number of other useful resources that you might find useful including:

 Questions to ask clients during PRE-MIGRATION planning